Try what it means to face more opponents

-To get the best results, in the first times, this type of confrontation should be performed at an absolutely moderate level of intensity (based on the level of the current “victim”) and always with controlled power.
+To get the best results, the first times, this type of confrontation should be performed at a moderate intensity (based on the level of the current “victim”) and always with controlled power.

 A note by Master Kongling – As we said a lot of times, it is almost impossible to prevail over multiple (prepared) opponents.
 This is only an exercise (“we fight giants, to easily win normal people”).

 How this kind of sparring works: